rossbachp/awesome-container-tinkering/DISTRIBUTIONS.md

 ### Helm

 [Helm](https://helm.sh) stands as a package manager tailored for Kubernetes environments, streamlining the deployment process of applications and services within Kubernetes clusters.
 Its primary advantage lies in simplifying the orchestration of complex deployments, particularly those that are highly repeatable or needed across diverse scenarios.
 By providing a structured approach to managing Kubernetes manifests and configurations, Helm empowers users to efficiently package, version, and deploy their applications, fostering consistency and scalability across Kubernetes deployments.

+### 🧑‍🔬 helmper

+[helmper](https://github.com/ChristofferNissen/helmper) is a little tool that reads Helm Charts from remote OCI registries and pushes the charts container images to your registries with optional OS level vulnerability patching.

+The helmper tool provides an interface to reduce the maintenance burden associated with managing a large collection of Helm Charts by:

+- automatically detecting all enabled container images in charts
+- providing an easy way to stay up to date on new chart releases
+- providing option to only import new images, or all images
+- enabling quick patching(and re-patching) of all images
+- enabling signing of images as an integrated part of the process
+- providing a mechanism to check requirements/dependencies before
+- deploying charts with fx GitOps

 ### Trivy